Middle Eastern Pickled Turnips

 Cut the turnips into rectangular sticks and chop the beet into a large chunk or two.

+3) Prepare your brine by adding water, vinegar, and pickling salt to a sauce pan.
 Bring to a boil and stir until the salt has dissolved.
-Using a liquid measuring cup, pour the pickling brine in the jar with the veggies.
+Using a liquid measuring cup, pour the brine in the jar with the veggies.

 Below, Middle Eastern Pickled Turnips are pictured in a Middle Eastern Bowl with Spiced Beef.